 If you have paid too little preliminary tax and want to avoid interest expenses in your final tax, you must pay that part of the amount that exceeds SEK 20 000 so that it is entered in the Tax Agency's bank giro not later than 12 February in the assessment year.
 You must then pay the remaining SEK 20 000 so that it is in the Tax Agency's bank giro not later than 3 May in the assessment year.
+Interest provisions in accordance with the Swedish Tax Payment Act are applicable up to and including 31 December 2012.
+As of 1 January 2013, the new rules stated in the Tax Procedures Act (skatteförfarandelagen, SFL) apply, see "News" on page 21.

 If you calculate that the deficit arising from the final tax charged will be no more than SEK 20 000 it is sufficient to pay the amount in so that it is entered in the Tax Agency's bank giro not later than 3 May in the assessment year.

 For these payments to have the desired effect all other tax debts have to be paid not later than on their respective due dates.
 Otherwise the payments will be used to cover the taxes due.

-Example: Calculation of interest expenses
+Example 3: Calculation of interest expenses